Road and Race receive 5 star customer service award.

 Road and Race are the proud recipients of VW Audi group’s prestigious customer satisfaction award, after a consistent 5 star customer service feedback was achieved

 Motor sport is the pinnacle of our passion with cars and bikes.
 John Bradshaw started racing Lotus Elans and modified sports cars against drivers like Steve Soper and Jonathan Palmer.

 John modified, designed and built the cars in his garage with his friend John Raffo.
-The cars progressed through Modsports to special GT with a Cosworth BDG engine Lotus Europa culminating in building a single seat monoposto car which he won the National Championship with in 1987.
-Road and Race Restorations Ltd were formed in 1988 to answer requests from fellow competition to prepare and set up their cars.
+The cars progressed through Modsports to special GT’s with a Cosworth BDG engined Lotus Europa culminating in building a single seat monoposto car which he won the National Championship with in 1987.
+Road and Race Restorations Ltd was formed in 1988 to answer requests from fellow competition to prepare and set up their cars.

-Developing the business into restoring classics curtailed his racing activities until 2003 when he bought a 1976 Argo 3ml formula 3 car racing with his historic car club and classic formula 3
+Developing the business into restoring classics curtailed his racing activities until 2003 when he bought a 1976 Argo JM1 formula 3 car racing with his Historic Car Club and Classic Formula 3.

-In 2006 John’s son Tom (who now works for the business) started racing.
-It quickly became apparent that even after only 1 season of karting at the age of 15 Tom possessed a talent and his first season of racing at 16 he won the competitive Pre 90 Formula Ford Championship setting new lap records and winning the Championship with 10 wins from 13 starts.
+In 2006 John’s son, Tom, started racing and it quickly became apparent that even after one season of karting at the age of 15, Tom possessed a talent.
+In his first season of racing at 16, he won the competitive Pre 90 Formula Ford Championship setting new lap records and winning the Championship with 10 wins from 13 starts.

 Unfortunately Tom’s time is the Carrera Cup coincided with the economic downturn.
 This badly affected Tom’s loyal sponsor who had supported him through Palmer Audi and half way through 2010.
 They had to withdraw their support, ending Tom’s drive in Carrera Cup.